European Health Insurance Card: Territorial applicability

 The card is applicable in all French overseas departments (Martinique, Guadeloupe, Réunion, and French Guiana) as they are part of the EEA, but not non-EEA dependent territories such as Aruba, or French Polynesia.
 However, there are agreements for the use of the EHIC in the Faroe Islands and Greenland, even though they are not in the EEA.

 Personal eligibility

-The reason for the existence of this card, is that the right to health care in the European Union is based on the country of legal residence, not the country of citizenship.
+The card exists because the right to health care in the European Union is based on the country of legal residence, not the country of citizenship.
 Therefore, a passport is not enough to receive health care.
 It is however possible that a photo ID document is asked for, since the European Health Insurance Card does not contain a photo.

 In some cases, even if a person is covered by the health insurance of an EU country, one is not eligible for a European Health Insurance Card.
 For instance, in Romania, a person who is currently insured has to have been insured for the previous five years to be eligible.